Some Notes on Machine-tool Oils

 Avoid the hydraulic oils intended for automatic transmission systems (ATC).
 These have been known to cause trouble in some machine-tool applications.

 Cross-reference for Makes and Grades

 If your machine-tool gearbox box is leaking with poor or non-existing sealing arrangements, another option might be a light grade of motorcycle engine or gearbox oil.
-These are made by Castrol (and possibly Shell) and designed to be compatible with the bronze bushes found in some older gearboxes as well as various oil-immersed clutches.
-They do look to be good, safe alternative, especially since they are sold in 1L and 4L packs.
+These are made by Castrol (and possibly Shell) and designed to be compatible with the bronze bushes found in some older gearboxes - as well as various oil-immersed clutches.
+They do look to be good, safe and economical alternative, especially since they are sold in 1L and 4L packs.
 If details are hard to find, most magazines about vintage motorcycle carry advertisements for such lubricants.
 However, as one wag put it, the time to worry is when the leak stops - at that point you've run out of oil.

 One very important consideration is where the headstock has a multi-plate, oil-immersed spindle clutch.
 These are usually by Matrix, Ortlinhause or Hurth and must in no circumstances be exposed to ordinary motor oils.
 Only a hydraulic oil must be used.

 A dedicated slideway oil is Shell Tonna 68 (ISO 68).
 However, on small lathes, below 5-inch centre height, it may be found that a slideway oil with a ISO 68 viscosity is too heavy and the machine will function perfectly well with a ISO 32 grade.
 Personally, except on vertical slideways found on milling and drilling machines, I find the slideway oils too sticky and prefer a straight ISO 32 - it gives a more sensitive feel on delicate jobs.

 Plain Bearing Headstocks